Research and Teaching Specializations

 - Classical and Near Eastern Mythology

 David Branscome (Ph.D., Indiana) received his undergraduate degree from the University of Virginia and his graduate degrees from Indiana University.
 Before joining the faculty at Florida State in 2007, he served as Visiting Assistant Professor at Indiana University in 2005-2006.
-His main research specialization is ancient Greek history and historiography, with particular interests in the cultural interactions between Greece and the Near East and in the intersections between the literary and material culture of the Classical world.
-He has published a book on the authorial self-presentation of the Greek historian Herodotus and has recently completed a book manuscript on the derisive treatment that foreign headwear receives both in ancient Greek art and literature and in Achaemenid Persian art.
+His main research specialization is ancient Greek history and historiography, with particular interests in Herodotus and in the cultural interactions between Greece and the Near East.
+He has published a book on the authorial self-presentation of Herodotus and has a forthcoming book on what ancient Greeks knew about and how they thought about foreign headdresses such as the Persian tiara.
 In addition, he has two published articles on Herodotus.